Birdi7/Inline-calendar-for-telegram/README.md

 ### Persistence of data

-The calendar stores the data in-memory while running.
+The calendar stores the data in-memory.
-If you want your data to be persistent, call `inline_calendar.close()` before shutting down
+No persistence available.

 ## License